freerange/site/soups/weeknotes/week-371.snip.markdown

 years and we decided to split it up into a number of smaller tasks.
 Chris finished off doing this during the week.

-* The previous week we'd been told that our application to the [Digital Outcomes and Specialists Framework][] had been successful.
-We spent this week reading the Framework Agreement, asking for clarification on a few points, and then signing and returning the document.

 * Our staging date for [pension auto-enrolment][] is 1st April and so Chris double-checked that we're compliant with the legislation.

 That's it for this week.
 Until next time.